 It's by embracing the constraints—both natural and self-imposed, such as aiming for a great design—and gaining a sense of minimalism, that one is able to discover elegant and simple solutions, and find freedom.

-Freedom from bloated frameworks, freedom from cargo-cult programming, freedom from the fear of not understanding.
+Freedom from bloated frameworks, cargo-cult programming, and the fear of not understanding.
 Freedom to rid your code out of excess and complexity, and focus on what matters.